Rocas2704/NSO_Seminar/README.md

-# IS-CLUST: Nonsmooth Clustering with LMBM and HSM
+# Clustering Optimization with IS-CLUST, LMBM and HSM

 This repository implements the incremental clustering algorithm **IS-CLUST**, combining the *Minimum Sum-of-Distances Clustering* approach with two different nonsmooth optimization methods: